Michael Wise

 Either of the above scenarios create a reactive billing cycle where initial invoices or statements routinely go out late, or too close to the payment due date.

 To avoid this, a business needs to identify the flaws in their billing process and begin taking steps to improve or eliminate them.
+“A recent study by the Association of Credit and Collection Professionals found it costs four times more to collect from patients than it does from an insurance company.”

 Since time is the greatest enemy of accounts receivable, billing should not only be automated, it should be triggered by the date a job is completed or a product is delivered.
 It's your business and you should define the billing cycle—not your customers.